 Lat-focused training only works a fraction of the muscles that comprise the back and doesn’t begin to take advantage of the complete strength of the back.

-In addition, most people pick exercises that train the back in the same plane (such as vertical pulling only) which means they’re not adequately training the range of motion of the back muscles.
+In addition, most people pick exercises that train the back in the same plane (such as vertical pulling only) which means they’re not adequately training the range of motion of the back muscle fibers.
 It’s just as important to include horizontal in your back workouts if you want to increase muscle size and strength.

 Since the back is so important to literally everything we do in and out of the gym, we need to respect it and give it our full attention in training.

-Let’s look at what it takes to get a truly complete back workout and I’ll give you some of the best options for exercises to hit the back.
+Let’s look at what it takes to get a truly complete back workout program and I’ll give you some of the best options for exercises to hit the back.